edizmetin/ZygorGuidesViewer/README.md

 In order to contribute :

 - Open an issue [in Github here](https://github.com/SimonGaufreteau/VanillaEpochLeveling/issues) with the changes you think should be made.
 Each issue should cover 1 change "idea"
-  (eg. you can include multiple quest change in 1 zone if they relate to each other in the route.
-Changes across multiple zones should be split in general).
+  (eg. you can include multiple quests change in 1 zone if they relate to each other in the route.
+Changes across multiple zones should be split except if related).
 - If you would like to directly implement the change in the code base, create [a pull request](https://github.com/SimonGaufreteau/VanillaEpochLeveling/pulls) linking to an issue.

 Please read the guide format [here](./guide_format.html) on how to write Zygor formatted guides (open in your browser).